NAEL2XD/Songs-to-chart-Requests/.github/ISSUE_TEMPLATE/request-a-song-.md

----
 name: Request a song.
-about: Request a song to the creator.
+description: Request a song to the creator.
+labels: [Song Request]
+body:
+  - type: textarea
+    attributes:
-title: Insert the Song name in the title, then you can paste the link here, optional.
+      label: Insert the Song name in the title, then you can paste the link here, optional.
-labels: Song Request
-assignees: ''

----

-For an example, you paste the link by doing CTRL+V, should look like this: https://youtu.be/wizLNzPE4t0?si=-I4FOgXeMcjTmf4f
+      description: "For an example, you paste the link by doing CTRL+V, should look like this: https://youtu.be/wizLNzPE4t0?si=-I4FOgXeMcjTmf4f"
+    validations:
+      required: false